atelanuj/DevOps_notes/README.md

 - DeamonSet are simillar to ReplicaSets but inly difference is that DeamonSet ensure that every node has at  least one instance of a pod running.
 - when the node gets created DeamonSet automatically creates the pod on the Node.
 - Pods created by the DeamonSet are ignored by the Kube-scheduler.
+- deamonSets does not support scalling inside the Node
+- it supports the Rolling update like Deployments.
     ## Use Cases:
     - running a cluster storage daemon on every node
     - running a *logs collection* daemon on every node